Scintillation characteristics of an undoped CsI crystal at low-temperature for dark matter search: 200 kg undoped CsI crystals for the dark matter search

-The proposed 200\,kg undoped CsI experiment can be implemented using a 5$\times$5 array of 8.7\,kg CsI modules, each having dimensions of 8\,cm $\times$ 8\,cm $\times$ 30\,cm (similar to the size used in the KIMS experiment~\cite{KIMS:2007wwj,sckim12}).
+The proposed 200\,kg undoped CsI experiment can be implemented using a 5$\times$5 array of 8.7\,kg CsI modules, each with dimensions of 8\,cm $\times$ 8\,cm $\times$ 30\,cm (similar to the size used in the KIMS experiment~\cite{KIMS:2007wwj,sckim12}).
 The two ends of the 8\,cm $\times$ 8\,cm side can be covered with 13$\times$13 SiPM arrays with 6\,mm $\times$ 6\,mm cells.
-The assumed parameters for the analysis include a flat background of 1\,count/kg/keV/day, a light yield of 37.9\,NPE/keV, and an analysis threshold of 5\,NPE, corresponding to 0.05\,keV.
-Additionally, an increased light yield of 50\,NPE/keV, achieved through the application of a wavelength shifter~\cite{Wang:2022ekc}, corresponding to a 0.04\,keV threshold, is considered in the evaluation.
+The assumed parameters for the analysis include a flat background of 1\,count/kg/keV/day, a light yield of 26.2\,PE/keV, corresponding to 0.08\,keV, and an analysis threshold of 5\,PE.
+Additionally, an increased light yield of 30\,PE/keV, achieved through the application of a wavelength shifter~\cite{Wang:2022ekc}, corresponding to a 0.07\,keV threshold, is considered in the evaluation.
 For the benchmark model of the low-mass dark matter search, low-energy signals via Migdal electrons~\cite{Migdal,Ibe:2017yqa} induced by WIMP-proton spin-dependent interaction are assessed.
-The calculations follow the methodology outlined in Refs.~\cite{Ibe:2017yqa,COSINE-100:2021poy}.
-Assuming a one-year data exposure with 200\,kg of undoped CsI crystals, the Poisson fluctuation of the measured Number of Photoelectrons (NPE) is taken into account for the detector resolution, as discussed in Ref.~\cite{Ko:2022pmu}.
-The nuclear recoil quenching factors (QFs) which is the ratio of the scintillation light yield from cesium or iodine recoil relative to that from electron recoil for the same energy are additionally considered.
-The measured quenching factor of undoped CsI from Ref.~\cite{Lewis:2021cjv} is incorporated into the calculations.